Linear Vs. Logarithmic Charts And Scale

 When you have paid, please press the link below to access the code (PDF file):

-Alternatively, you can subscribe to our Trading Edges where we send out ideas like this monthly for a lower fee per edge.
+Alternatively, you can become a member – we send out ideas like this monthly for a lower fee per edge.
 The edge above will be presented as an edge in a few months.
 If you’d like to receive similar ideas, please subscribe to our Trading Edges:

 What is the best: logarithmic or linear charts and scale?